jpoberhauser/baseballCompanion/README.md

 - **faster-whisper** for super fast transcription of videos to audio
 - yt-dlp as a download engine for videos
 - **llama.cpp** as an inference engine with flexible model backends and can run on apple silicon
+  - llama.cpp is somewhat slow, so there is now openAI calling using **gpt-4o-mini**
 - **mistral-7b-instruct** as the base model
 - **sentence_transformers** as the sentence embedding model
 - **LangChain** for RAG, query construction, query refinement, etc..